fraunhoferportugal/pymdma/README.md

 pip install .[time_series] # time series dependencies
 ```

-> **Note:** the previous commands install from the base of the repository.
-If you are in another directory, you should replace `.` with the path to the base of the repository.
+> **Note:** The previous commands install the components from the base of the repository.
+If you are in another directory, you should replace `.` with the path to the repository's base.

 For a minimal installation, you can install the package without CUDA support by forcing pip to install torch from the CPU index with the `extra-index-url` command.